Lippitz-Lab/teca/README.md

 [cc-by-sa-shield]: https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg

-# Messmethoden (TECA) pluto notebooks
+# Messmethoden (TECA) lecture notes as pluto notebooks

+These are the lecture notes (German) of my lecture on measurement techniques, statistics, and Fourier transform.
+They are written as [Pluto](https://plutojl.org/) notebooks, using the computer language [Julia](https://julialang.org/).
+The notes interweave explanatory text and examples based on real data that is processes 'live'.
+More details, including 'bookcast' type videos, are on the [website](https://www.ep3.uni-bayreuth.de/en/teaching/TECA/index.html).

-Repository structure
+## Repository structure

 * src - Pluto notebooks, source of everything else
 * res - resources needed to run some notebooks